 Is right, you can do this very simply.
-I use Envelope Generator++ actors instead of Envelop Generator actors so I don't have to deal with scaling and can easily get negative numbers, as well as numbers above 100.
+I use Envelope Generator++ actors instead of Envelope Generator actors so I don't have to deal with scaling and can easily get negative numbers, as well as numbers above 100.
 My patch and Macro are insanely complex because I needed a bunch of different positions I could program, save, sequence, and have everything controllable by a lightboard via MIDI Show Control, and had multiple Scenes where I needed different sequences of moves and positions.

 Don't forget to initialize values, and if you want to save old positions, use the Snapshot function.
 (Don't forget to put a Comment actor listing what your Snapshots are though, otherwise they become useless to you once you no longer have them memorized after a week or more away from the Patch.)

 That has a nice ring to it; I'll add that to my resume.